camilakbn/cucumber-project/README.md

 - Type 'npm install @badeball/cypress-cucumber-preprocessor' to install the cypress cucumber preprocessor;
 - If you want to use tysecript, type 'npm install --save-dev typescript';
 - Type 'npm i @bahmutov/cypress-esbuild-preprocessor' to install the esbuild preprocessor;
+- If you wish to use xpath, type 'npm install -D cypress-xpath', then add '/// < reference types="cypress-xpath" />' to your support/commands.js file; then add 'require('cypress-xpath');' to your support/e2e.js file;
 - Put the following code on cypress.config.js

 import { defineConfig } from "cypress";